Colorado Rockies Fans-In-The-Stands Protocols

 o Food will be prepared in strict compliance with FDA and CDC guidelines.
 Aramark has been coordinating its protocols with DDPHE.

-o The Club’s Chief Operating Officer and Health Compliance Officer will connect with the Manager of DDPHE to review and discuss protocols.
+o The Club’s President and Health Compliance Officer will connect with the Manager of DDPHE to review and discuss protocols.

 o All transactions will be cashless to minimize contact.
 There will be two (2) cash exchange machines located in the Ballpark to accommodate fans.

-o Mountain Ranch Bar & Grill, Mountain Ranch Club and Toyota Land Cruiser Club will be available for dining per State’s current restaurant guidelines.
+o Mountain Ranch Bar & Grill, Mountain Ranch Club, INFINITI Club and Toyota Land Cruiser Club will be available for dining per State’s and City’s current restaurant guidelines.

 o Mobile beverage ordering will be available on the Club Level.